clockworkaiesh/Nanodegree-Project1/README.md

 - fresh_tomatoes.py

-## To add more movies to the website
+## To add more movies to the website:

 If you want to add new movies to this website follow the  steps below
 - Goto entertainment_center.py